mhweiner/kizu/README.md

 ## Features

 ### **🚀 Fast & Reliable**
-- Multi-process parallel test runner.
+- Fast, multi-process parallel test runner.
 Each test file is run in its own process/runtime for performance and isolation benefits. _Use on a multicore machine for even better results!_
 - Optimized for speed and simplicity.
 - Minimal dependencies.